Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 form_recognizer_client = FormRecognizerClient(endpoint, credential)
 model_id = "<your custom model id>"

-# Make sure the form type is one of the types of forms your custom model can recognize
 with open("<path to your form>", "rb") as fd:
     form = fd.read()